jbirchw1/F2024-CS375/README.md

 # F2024-CS375
-Repository for homework and coding problems for CS 375 - Design and Analysis of Algorithms at Binghamton University
+Repository for John Birchwood's homework and coding problems in CS 375 - Design and Analysis of Algorithms at Binghamton University